 “I came across a demon once, a very long time ago.
 It massacred a camp of about a fifty nomads in Mongolia.
-Didn’t eat them or anything, just killed them all and left their bodies laying in the dirt.”
+Didn’t eat them or anything just killed them all and left their bodies in the dirt.”

 “What did you do?”
 Madeline asked, blue eyes wide.

-“I ran,” Levi answered, taking the last few bites of his fruit and granola and letting the information sink in.
+“I ran,” Levi answered, taking the last few bites of his fruit and bread and letting the information sink in.

-She wasn’t going to lie, she was definitely nervous about stepping into this world so soon.
+She wasn’t going to lie; she was unquestionably nervous about stepping into this world so soon.

 “There’s a nightclub called the Golden Lotus,” Levi began.
 “The person we’ll be meeting works there, for the time being anyway.”